-My name is Soledad Agreda, and I am the Tour and Visits Team Leader of the Peru office.
-I have been doing this work for about a year and a half now, and my main responsibilities are to organize, facilitate and host individual sponsor visits and tours along with Elia Sipan, the Tour and Visits Specialist.
+My name is Soledad Agreda, and I am the Trips and Visits Team Leader of the Peru office.
+I have been doing this work for about a year and a half now, and my main responsibilities are to organize, facilitate and host individual sponsor visits and trips along with Elia Sipan, the Trips and Visits Specialist.

 Our positions are thought to be some of the most exciting in Compassion.
 We get to go out a lot, travel on a regular basis, go to nice dinners and get to know many interesting people.
 It is true, my position involves these things, but it is actually much more.

 With the purpose of giving a better understanding, I will describe one day in my life, but I would like to give some more information about me first.

 I am single and still live with my parents and my brother.
 I have been working with Compassion for 12 years now.

 Because I worked as a translator for children and sponsor letters before becoming an employee, when I became an employee, I started working with correspondence.
 However, my previous manager, who is now the country director, encouraged me to focus on sponsor visits as I had the skills of fluent English, intercultural experience and getting along well with people.

 So I have been in sponsor visits since the very first year I joined Compassion.
 Besides the fact that I really like children and enjoy being with them, one reason I decided to work here is because I felt at home with Compassion.

 As a result of my work, I have learned that I can do more things than I ever expected.